January 28, 2025

 Pros

-- Reliable: Having IO wired directly into the new IO modules means that the connections are re-terminated and more reliable.
+• Reliable: Wiring IO directly into the new IO modules re-terminates the connections, making them more reliable.
 This ensures greater safety for plant processes.

 Cons